International One Class Sailing Regatta 5.4. - 12.4.2014

 The Round Palagruža Cannonball (RPC) sailing regatta is organised by

-Nautic Club sail attack (NSA) and the Yacht Club Biograd (YCB) as ISAF Organizing Authorities.
+the Nautical club sail attack and the Yacht Club Biograd as ISAF Organising Authorities.

 Croatian territorial waters, Kat.
 III: Dalmatian coast including the islands Dugi Otok, Viš, Palagruža, Mljet, Korcula and Hvar.